 On receiving an INVITE request containing an Identity header with a “shaken” PASSporT, and one or more Identity headers with “div” PASSporTs, an STI-VS shall perform the “div” verification procedures defined in [draft-ietf-stir-passport-divert], with the following restrictions:

-The "div" PASSporT "orig", "dest" and "div" claims shall be of type “tn”,
+The "div" PASSporT "orig" claim shall be of type “tn”,

+The "div" PASSporT "div" and "dest" claims can each have an identity type of either "tn" or "uri".
+When the identity type is "uri", the identity value shall identify a service URN in the 'sos' family, as defined in [RFC5031],

 The "div" PASSporT "opt" claim shall be absent.

 The STI-VS shall verify that the received "div" PASSporTs create an unbroken chain of authority from the INVITE Request-URI TN to the “dest” claim of the "shaken" PASSporT.
+During construction of the chain, the digits ‘911’ and any services URN in the ‘sos’ family shall be considered equivalent.
 The STI-VS shall verify each “div” PASSporT as specified in this document.
-The STI-VS shall verify the “shaken” PASSporT as specified in [ATIS-1000074], with the exception that it shall not use the To header TN to validate the "shaken" PASSporT "dest" claim.
+The STI-VS shall verify the “shaken” PASSporT as specified in [ATIS-1000074], with the exception that it shall not use the identity in the To header field to validate the "shaken" PASSporT "dest" claim.

+The STI-VS shall verify the freshness of the most recently added PASSporT as specified in [ATIS-1000074] (i.e., using the recommended 60 second freshness window).
+To accommodate call features that legitimately insert a delay before retargeting the INVITE, the STI-VS shall, based on local policy, either skip the freshness check for any earlier PASSporTs, or extend the freshness window of these earlier PASSPorTs beyond 60 seconds.

+If the most recently added PASSporT fails the "iat" freshness test (60 second freshness window), then the STI-VS shall remove all received Identity headers.
+This will avoid the situation where a subsequent retargeting event adds a fresh "div" PASSPorT that causes the stale PASSporT to appear fresh to downstream verifiers.
+This requirement shall be applied to all verification cases; i.e., whether the INVITE request contains a single "shaken" PASSporT, or a "shaken" PASSPorT plus one or more "div" PASSporTs.

 In-network Call Diversion

-The STI-AS shall perform "div" authentication as specified in clause 5.3 for in-network call diversion; i.e., where an in-network call feature or routing function retargets an INVITE request by updating the canonical value of the TN contained in the Request-URI of an INVITE request.
+This section describes the authentication procedures when an in-network call feature or routing function retargets an INVITE request by updating an INVITE Request-URI to identify a new destination.

 As specified in [draft-ietf-stir-passport-divert], an authentication service adds an Identity header containing a "div" PASSporT only if the SIP request contains at least one Identity header field.
 Therefore, if the retargeted INVITE request does not contain an Identity header, then the STI-AS of the retargeting network may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation.

+Retarget-from and Retarget-to Identities are TNs

+If both the in-network retargeting entity and the retarget-to destination are identified by TNs, and if the retargeting and retarget-to TNs have different canonical values, then the STI-AS shall perform "div" authentication as specified in clause 5.3.
 The STI-AS shall not perform "div" authentication during INVITE retargeting if the canonicalized value of the TN contained in the Request-URI before retargeting is different than the "dest" claim of the PASSporT that was most recently added to the INVITE request.